imskm/kore-doc/applications/buildconf_reference.md

 # build.conf

-The **build.conf** file dictates build flavors, their CFLAGS and LDFLAGS and whether or not a single binary should be constructed or not.
+The **build.conf** file dictates build flavors, their CFLAGS and LDFLAGS, and whether or not a single binary should be constructed.

 A default **build.conf** looks like this: